-Through the course of this article, we’ll provide information on the score level descriptions, GRE AWA score averages, the percentiles and the ways to improve the scores.
+Through the course of this article, we’ll provide information on the score level descriptions, GRE AWA score averages, the percentiles, the ways to improve the scores and more.

 The GRE Score Level Descriptions

-If you are looking for a more comprehensive breakdown of scores, given below are the different score levels and the criterias for the same.
+If you are looking for a more comprehensive breakdown of scores, given below are the different score levels and the criteria for the same.

 - Use precise vocabulary and effectively convey the meaning.